-2. The advice “just listen to your body” is normally stupid.
-Obese people listen to their body all the time, that’s why they are overweight.
-If I listened to my body it would tell me that beers are awesome for simultaneous muscle building and fat loss.
-But, the “listen to you body” advice actual does play a good role in active recovery.
+2. The “listen to you body” advice plays a good role in active recovery.
 As mentioned in part 1, whatever you do has to be pain-free.
 If it’s not pain-free, you are not helping anything.
-Listen to your body and pay attention to what you can and can’t do.
+Listen to your body and pay attention to what you can and can’t do with respect to pain.

 Training Around Injuries

 It’s very easy to come across knee pain at some point in a hockey career.